Bokos-/portfolio/content/blog/necessary-react-libraries/index.en.md

 ## Server Communication

-[fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) - native command from ES6 who can query the server.
+[fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) - native command since ES6 who can query the server.
 Some features such as **abort** are missing.

 [Axios](https://github.com/axios/axios) - an extended version of **fetch**, based on XMLHttpRequests.